Nachtjagdgeschwader 2: Battle of Berlin, Nuremberg, Normandy

-On 10 October the main body of I/NJG 2 transferred from Parchim to Greifswald, but its period of tenure here was extremely brief; a mere eleven days later, yet another order from above moved the Gruppe to Kassel-Rothwesten.
-It moved to Kassel and II Gruppe moved Parchim soon afterwards as the battle began, while III/NJG 2 was spread between Venlo, Schiphol and Neuruppin.
-III/NJG 2 was brought to Neuruppin to assist with the defence of the capital with support from I/NJG 4.
-On 3 December 1943 the gruppe helped break up the attack on Berlin which cost Bomber Command 30 bombers after the German night fighter direction vessel Togo fed the crews into the bomber stream.
+On 10 October the main body of I./NJG 2 transferred from Parchim to Greifswald, but its period of tenure here was extremely brief; a mere eleven days later, yet another order from above moved the Gruppe to Kassel-Rothwesten.
+It moved to Kassel and II.
+Gruppe moved Parchim soon afterwards as the battle began, while III./NJG 2 was spread between Venlo, Schiphol and Neuruppin.
+III./NJG 2 was brought to Neuruppin to assist with the defence of the capital with support from I./Nachtjagdgeschwader 4 (NJG 4).
+On 3 December 1943 the Gruppe helped break up the attack on Berlin which cost Bomber Command 30 bombers after the German night fighter direction vessel Togo fed the crews into the bomber stream.
 The night fighters could not stop 1,800 tons of bombs falling on the city.
 Bomber Command attempted an alternate target on 20 December, when it bombed Frankfurt.
 On 24 December Bomber Command lost only 11 bombers and the Luftwaffe six night fighters when fog intervened; NJG 6 could not get off the ground.